eonadler/eonadler.github.io/research.markdown

 #### Self-interacting Dark Matter Predictions

 In <a href="https://iopscience.iop.org/article/10.3847/2041-8213/ad0e09">Nadler, Yang, & Yu (2023)</a>, I ran the first cosmological simulation with strong, velocity-dependent dark matter self-interactions in a strong lens analog.
-The predicted halo and subhalo populations explain both an extremely dense substructure perturbing the strong lens galaxy SDSSJ0946+1006 and the rotation curves of isolated, gas-rich ultradiffuse galaxies.
+The predicted halo and subhalo populations explain the extremely dense substructure in the strong lens SDSSJ0946+1006 and the rotation curves of isolated, gas-rich ultradiffuse galaxies.

 ## Miscellaneous